seek-oss/vocab/.changeset/strange-ants-compare.md

 Add `StringWithSuggestions` utility type

-This type is equivalent to the `string` type, but it tricks the language server into prodiving suggestions for string literals passed into the `Suggestions` generic parameter.
+This type is equivalent to the `string` type, but it tricks the language server into providing suggestions for string literals passed into the `Suggestions` generic parameter.

 **EXAMPLE USAGE**: